IHE/RAD.IRA/input/pagecontent/volume-1.md

 #### 1:XX.1.1.7 Hub

-The Hub is responsible for managing event flows between Subscribers in reporting sessions and maintaining the current context and transaction of content sharing in each session.
+The Hub is responsible for managing event flows between Subscribers in reporting sessions and maintaining the current context.

 The Hub is responsible for authorizing the following:
 - which Subscriber has permission to invoke what requests